 Actions only apply to trains run automatically under Dispatcher by a virtual engineer.
-If running trains in automatic mode is of interest read on.
+If running Trains in automatic mode is of interest, please read on.
 If your trains will only be run manually with a human engineer, Actions aren't used.

 Requesting an Action